x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-136-in-exchange-online.md

 1. In the New Exchange admin center (EAC), navigate to **Recipients** \> **Mailboxes**.

-2. Select the user mailbox from the list and click it.
-The mailbox properties dialog box appears, as shown in the screenshot below.
+2. Select a user mailbox from the list and click it.
+The mailbox properties dialog box appears.

 :::image type="content" source="../../media/mailbox-properties.png" alt-text="The screen displaying the properties of the chosen mailbox":::